 - This chart type doesn’t demonstrate the price gaps.

 Candles are the most popular chart type out there.
-Most professional traders stick to it, as it provides additional opportunities for technical analysis.
+Most professional traders stick to them, as they provide additional opportunities for technical analysis.

-- Gives access to extensive information (opening, close, high and low prices).
+- Gives access to extensive information (opening, closing, high and low prices).